Once the entrepreneur obtains the needed finances to start his/her new business,

 the

-must abide by several state and federal guidelines in order
+new business owner must abide by several state and federal guidelines in order

 to avoid unfair hiring practices.
 For example, The Equal Employment Opportunity